aihkw/expose/README.md

 ## FAQ
 Q: Does this bot requires any dangerous permission such as `Kick`, `Ban`, `Timeout` or `Administrator`?
 A: Certainly not.
-The bot only requires `send_message` permission to respond to its users.
+The bot only requires `send_message` permission to respond to its users AND `Use External Emojis` for styling.

 Q: I found someone that behaves awfully to my friends/environment.
 How do I opt them here?
 A: Please join the [Discord](https://discord.gg/VErveCCJ67) server and contact the Owner/Administrator.